Persecution of Christians: During the Byzantine–Sasanian War of 602–628

 Several months after the Persian conquest in AD 614, a riot occurred in Jerusalem, and the Jewish governor of Jerusalem Nehemiah was killed by a band of young Christians along with his "council of the righteous" while he was making plans for the building of the Third Temple.
 At this time the Christians had allied themselves with the Eastern Roman Empire.
 Shortly afterward, the events escalated into a full-scale Christian rebellion, resulting in a battle against the Jews and Christians who were living in Jerusalem.
 In the battle's aftermath, many Jews were killed and the survivors fled to Caesarea, which was still being held by the Persian army.

 The Judeo-Persian reaction was ruthless – Persian Sasanian general Xorheam assembled Judeo-Persian troops and went and encamped around Jerusalem and besieged it for 19 days.
 Eventually, digging beneath the foundations of the Jerusalem, they destroyed the wall and on the 19th day of the siege, the Judeo-Persian forces took Jerusalem.

 According to the account of the Armenian ecclesiastic and historian Sebeos, the siege resulted in a total Christian death toll of 17,000, the earliest and thus most commonly accepted figure.
-Per Strategius, 4,518 prisoners alone were massacred near Mamilla reservoir.
-A cave containing hundreds of skeletons near the Jaffa Gate, 200 metres east of the large Roman-era pool in Mamilla, correlates with the massacre of Christians at hands of the Persians mentioned in the writings of Strategius.
-While reinforcing the evidence of massacre of Christians, the archaeological evidence seem less conclusive on the destruction of Christian churches and monasteries in Jerusalem.

-According to the later account of Strategius, whose perspective appears to be that of a Byzantine Greek and shows an antipathy towards the Jews, thousands of Christians were massacred during the conquest of the city.
-Estimates based on varying copies of Strategos's manuscripts range from 4,518 to 66,509 killed.
-Strategos wrote that the Jews offered to help them escape death if they "become Jews and deny Christ", and the Christian captives refused.
-In anger the Jews allegedly purchased Christians to kill them.
+Per Strategius, following the conquest between 4,518 to 66,509 Christians were massacred by Jews at the Mamilla Pool.
+Israeli archaeologist Ronny Reich estimates a death toll of 60,000 people before the Persian authorities put an end to the killing.
 In 1989, a mass burial grave at Mamilla cave was discovered in by Israeli archeologist Ronny Reich, near the site where Strategius recorded the massacre took place.
 The human remains were in poor condition containing a minimum of 526 individuals.

+The eyewitness account of Strategius of St. Sabas narrates: "Jews ransomed the Christians from the hands of the Persian soldiers for good money, and slaughtered them with great joy at Mamilla Pool, and it ran with blood."
+The Sulha al-Quds, the treaty of Jerusalem's capitulation to Muslim forces in 638, can only be understood in the context of the massacre at Mamilla.
+In it, the Christian Patriarch Sophronius of Jerusalem required that the Arab ruler Umar protect the people of Jerusalem from the Jews.
 From the many excavations carried out in the Galilee, it is clear that all churches had been destroyed during the period between the Persian invasion and the Arab conquest in 637.
 The church at Shave Ziyyon was destroyed and burnt in 614.
 Similar fate befell churches at Evron, Nahariya, 'Arabe and monastery of Shelomi.
 The monastery at Kursi was damaged in the invasion.